 You can take an active role in increasing your own personal safety, the safety of those you care about, as well as others around you.
-While there's no way to eliminate the chance that something may happen, there are strategies that may reduce your risk or help you have the confidence to take steps to prevent sexual harassment.
+While there is no way to eliminate the chance that something may happen, there are strategies you can employ that may reduce your risk and help you have the confidence to take steps to prevent sexual harassment.

 Consent is an agreement between participants to engage in sexual activity.
-It must be freely given, reversible, informed, enthusiastic, and specific.
-It also must be given by someone 18 or older, and is not mentally and/or physically incapacitated.
+It must be freely given, informed, enthusiastic, and specific.
+Consent can be revoked at any time.
+It can only be given by someone 18 or older, and is not mentally and/or physically incapacitated.

 Giving consent for one activity is not giving consent for other activities.